ibexa/documentation-developer/docs/guide/http_cache.md

 ##### New anonymous `X-User-Hash`

-The anonymous `X-User-Hash` is generated based on the *anonymous user*, *group* and *role*.
-The `38015b703d82206ebc01d17a39c727e5` hash that is provided in the code above will work only when these three variables are left unchanged.
+The anonymous `X-User-Hash` is generated based on the `anonymous user`, `group` and `role`.
+The `38015b703d82206ebc01d17a39c727e5` hash that is provided in the link above will work only when these three variables are left unchanged.
 Once you change the default permissions and settings, the `X-User-Hash` will change and Varnish won't be able to effectively handle cache anymore.
 In that case you need to find out the new anonymous `X-User-Hash` and change the VCL accordingly, else Varnish will return a no-cache header.

 The easiest way to find the new hash is: